CZ-NIC/knot-resolver/lib/README.rst

 		return ctx->state;
 	}

 It is possible to not only act during the query resolution, but also to view the complete resolution plan afterwards.
-This is useful for analysis-type tasks, or *"on-resolution"* hooks.
+This is useful for analysis-type tasks, or *"per answer"* hooks.

 .. code-block:: c